-In-play betting allows bettors to take advantage of the natural ebbs and flows of a tournament, and back a player when odds are more favorable to a payoff.
+In-play betting allows bettors to take advantage of the natural ebbs and flows of a tournament, and back a player when odds are more favourable to a payoff.

-Take as an example Masters betting in 2014, which Adam Scott entered with 11/2 odds that dropped to 9/4 after a strong opening round.
-A better value option would have been Matt Kuchar, whose early struggles saddled him with 30/1 odds before he rallied to finish fifth.
+Take as an example Masters betting back in 2021, when Justin Rose entered with 100/1 odds that dropped to 11/2 after a strong opening round.
+A better each-way value option would have been Augusta specialist Jordan Spieth, whose first round struggles saw him six strokes behind the leader Rose and handed revised odds of 7/1.
+He rallied to finish T3 while Rose finished seventh.

 In many tournaments like the Masters, the early leader rarely wins, so value can often be found further back in the field.
 Some players are known as strong closers, and are worth considering even if their early rounds aren’t up there with the leaders.

-Homework and knowing individual player trends is always important: does the course favor left-handers?
+Homework and knowing individual player trends is always important: does the course favour left-handers?
 Strong putters?
 Does it feature small greens that place a premium on iron play?
-All of it matters, especially for PGA betting and betting on other major events.
+All of it matters, especially for PGA Tour betting and major championships.